niharikabalachandra/Language-Detection-MultinomialLogisticRegression/README.md

 - 22 Danish strings were missclassified as Dutch
 - 22 Estonian strings were missclassified as Lithuanian

-## Comparison of all the models

-#### The comparison shown below is in terms of test data predicttion accuracy
 ![Alt text](https://github.com/niharikabalachandra/Language-Detection/blob/master/Crosstab.png)

 # Inference